-The 32-bit timer module can generate an interrupt on period match or on the falling edge of the external gate signal.
-When the 32-bit timer count matches the respective 32-bit period register, or the falling edge of the external "gate" signal is detected, the T3IF bit (IFS0<7>) is asserted and an interrupt will be generated if enabled.
+The 32-bit timer module can generate an interrupt-onperiod match or on the falling edge of the external gate signal.
+When the 32-bit timer count matches the respective 32-bit period register, or the falling edge of the external "gate" signal is detected, the T3IF bit (IFSO<7>) is asserted and an interrupt is generated if enabled.
 In this mode, the T3IF interrupt flag is used as the source of the interrupt.
 The T3IF bit must be cleared in software.